 I saw an article this evening from LiveScience about how one of the great mysteries involving the Pyramids of Egypt was recently solved.
 It’s not that big a mystery, despite what you may have heard or even think yourself.

-The pyramids of Egypt seem to engender a lot of mysticism.
+The pyramids of Egypt seem to engender a lot of mysticism based on the concept of ignorance.

 I see comments on boards all the time to the effect that modern engineers could not build a pyramid even with today’s technology.
 This is utter nonsense.
 Cranes can easily lift more weight than the pyramid stones and modern stone masonry can cut stones with much greater precision.
 Crawler Cranes, as one example, can lift up to 3,500 tons and the heaviest stones in the Pyramids were about 80 tons.